ctf-wiki/ctf-wiki/docs/index-en.md

 - Keep curiosity and desire for technology and stick to it

-&gt; The world is big, the Internet makes the world smaller.
+> The world is big, the Internet makes the world smaller.
 Real hackers should think and create.
-Whether it is destroying or creating, remembering, the future, the main line is created. ——by cosine
+Whether it is destroying or creating, remembering, the future, the main line is creation. ——by cosine

-The safety circle is small and the safe ocean is deep.
-The adventure of the safe road is worse than starting with the **CTF Wiki**!
+The circle of security is small and the ocean of security is deep.
+Instead of error testing on the way of learning security, try getting started at just **CTF Wiki**!

 ## Copyleft